Our administrative offices are open from 9am-5pm, Monday to Friday, throughout the year.

-Our 2016 calendar of special evening events (concerts, plays, lectures) can be found here.
+Our 2017 listings of special evening events (concerts, plays, lectures) can be found here.

 We host a small number of private parties throughout the year, weather permitting.
 Check out our Private Events & Weddings page for more information, or email Executive Director, Jonathan Maney at email@example.com

 Hyde Hall is a National Historic Landmark and New York State Historic Site, built between 1817 and 1834 as the centerpiece of a 60,000-acre estate inherited by George Clarke, a British-born landowner.
 It was owned by the Clarke family until the 1960s.

 Note: The main entrance from Mill Road (view map below) is only open during tour season.

 At other times, enter through Glimmerglass State Park.